Learn how to read crochet patterns

 This post contains affiliate links.
 If you click one and make a purchase, I will earn a small commission at no additional cost to you.
 See my disclosure for details.

 Reading a crochet pattern requires a knowledge of the abbreviations commonly used in writing these patterns.
 The abbreviations shorten the time taken to write, as well as reduce the amount of ink and paper needed to print patterns.
 So it benefits designers and publishers to write them with abbreviations.
 It also benefits you if you are printing them!

-The first step in learning to read a crochet pattern is to learn what these abbreviations mean.
+The first step in learning how to read crochet patterns is to learn what these abbreviations mean.
 Start by downloading and printing my free list of crochet abbreviations.

 In this video I am continuing with the written pattern for my Gardens Galore Garland crochet pattern.
 This is a free crochet pattern for a floral garland that you can get here.
 This video walks you through the instructions for the “ring.”
 It’s just a simple crochet ring shape that is one of the available shapes to use with the garland.

 The yarn used in the video is Berroco Remix, a fantastic tweed yarn made completely of recycled materials.
-You can find that yarn here (affiliate link).
+You can find that yarn here.

 Now let’s learn how to read crochet patterns!